multilogin-marketing/multilogin-marketing/README.md

 | Proxy Traffic | $3.5 per 1 GB | Premium residential proxies.
 Unused traffic rolls over. |
 | Mobile Minutes | $0.0073 per minute | Pay only for time used.
 Unused minutes roll over. |

-> Cloud phones are billed separately at **$0.0073 per minute**.
+> You pay from $0.0073 to $0.009 per minute for cloud phones, depending on package size.
 The timer starts when you launch the device and stops when you press Stop.

 ### Pro Plans